lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 }
 ```

-Now if we run our docker container, we'll see standard Spring Boot logs:
+Now if we run our docker container, we see standard Spring Boot logs:

 ```
   .   ____          _            __ _ _